JeffDeCola/my-cheat-sheets/software/platform-as-a-service/cloud-services-app/google-cloud-platform-cheat-sheet/google-app-engine.md

 Full list of [free gcp services](https://cloud.google.com/free/docs/gcp-free-tier).

-## GCE, GKE & GAE
+## GCE, GKE & GAE (THE ENGINES ON GCP)

-Main differences between `google compute engine`, `google kubernetes engine` and `google app engine` are,
+What are the main differences between `google app engine`, `google kubernetes engine` and `google compute engine`?

-Compute Engine allows you to create your own virtual machine by allocating hardware specific resources e.g. RAM, CPU, Storage.
-It is also very hands on and low level.
-Kubernetes Engine Is a step up from Compute Engine, and allows you to use Kubernetes and Containers to manage your application, allowing it to scale when need be.
-App Engine Is a step up from Kubernetes Engine and allows you to focus only on your code, whilst Google handles all the underlying platform requirements.

 * [google app engine (gae)](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-app-engine.md)
-  * PaaS
+  * PaaS.
-  * A higher level of abstraction, Focus is on App.
+  * A higher level of abstraction, Focus is on your code.
-  * It auto scales for you
+  * Auto scales for you - App engine will create more instances as needed.
   * Google worries about infrastructure, you worry about code.
-  * Simply deploy your code and platform does the rest
+    Simply deploy your code and platform does the rest
-  * App engine will create more instances as needed
-  * You don't manage/update/etc... the OS
+  * You don't manage or update the OS.
-  * Just upload code and gae does the rest
 * [google kubernetes engine (gke)](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-kubernetes-engine.md)
-  * Containers
+  * IaaS/PaaS
+  * A step up from gae that uses Containers to mange your App.
-  * Immutable OS (Unable to be changed - Do not modify the OS)
+  * Immutable OS (Unable to be changed - Do not modify the OS).
-  * Autoscaling
+  * Autoscaling.
-  * GCE Resources integrated
+  * GCE Resources integrated - Kubernetes runs on gce.
 * [google compute engine (gce)](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine.md)
-  * IaaS
+  * IaaS.
-  * You have full control/responsibility for server
+  * You have full control/responsibility for server.
-  * Custom machine types - You create and configure your own virtual machine instances
+  * Create your own VM instance by allocating hardware specific resources e.g. RAM, CPU, Storage.
-  * Direct access to OS
+  * Direct access to OS.
-  * Manage OS and updates as needed
+  * Manage OS and updates as needed.

-Good for,

-*gae
+So what is this all good for,

+* gae
-  * Small services
+ * Web services with large scaling.
-  * Larger scale high performance service
-*gke
+ * Quick scaling.
+* gke
-  * Micro services
+  * Micro services.
-  * Container services
+  * Container services .
-  * Plan to cross cloud
+  * Plan to cross cloud.
-*gae
- * Web services with large scaling
+* gce
- * Quick scaling
+  * Small services.
+  * Larger scale high performance service.

 Here is a high-level illustration,